Reviewer Guidelines

 |---|---|

-| Goal: Decide accept/reject/revise | Goal: Document strengths and weaknesses of AI-generated texts |
+| Goal: Decide accept / reject / revise | Goal: Document strengths and weaknesses of AI-generated texts |

-| Private feedback to authors | Public review alongside the article |
+| Private feedback to authors | Public review published alongside the article |

-| Authors will revise based on feedback | No revision—You are reviewing an AI-generated text with no potential for revisions |
+| Authors will revise based on feedback | No revision — you are reviewing an AI-generated text with no potential for revisions |

 | Judge originality and contribution to knowledge | Judge accuracy, reasoning, and reliability |